Skip to main content

 • grinding

-Players find the grinding aspect of the game to be excessively tedious and repetitive, often requiring significant time investment to progress, especially for unlocking harder difficulties and acquiring new units.
-While some enjoy the roguelike mode, many express a desire for more variety and content to alleviate the grind.
-Overall, the grinding experience is seen as a major drawback, detracting from the enjoyment of the game.
+Players find the grinding aspect of the game to be tedious and repetitive, often feeling that progression is artificially extended through excessive grinding and microtransactions.
+Unlocking difficulties and new units requires significant time investment, leading to frustration, especially when compounded by the need for perfect strategies in elite fights.
+While some enjoy the roguelike mode, many express a desire for more content variety to alleviate the grind.

 • “You'll need a second life for grinding.”